EVs vs. ICE Automobiles: An Overview

 What are the similarities in the manufacturing process of an EV and an ICE?

-• Typical ICE automobiles have about 30,000 parts, from the most miniature nuts and washers to the engine block.
-An EV usually has about 15,000 or as many parts.
-Smaller, stripped-down automobile versions will have less, and top-of-the-line, high-tech with luxury add-ons will have more.
+- Typical ICE automobiles have approximately 30,000 parts, ranging from the smallest nuts and washers to the engine block.
+An EV typically has around 15,000 to 20,000 parts.
+Smaller, stripped-down automobile versions will have fewer features, while top-of-the-line, high-tech models with luxury add-ons will have more.

-• The drivetrain of an ICE vehicle may contain 2,000+ moving parts, while EV motors have around 200 pieces that need maintenance and occasional replacement.
+- The drivetrain of an ICE vehicle may contain over 2,000 moving parts, whereas EV motors typically have around 200 components that require maintenance and occasional replacement.

-• Transmissions used in ICE cars need periodic fluid changes, maintenance, and an occasional overhaul.
+- Transmissions used in ICE cars require periodic fluid changes, maintenance, and occasional overhauls.

 It is essential to understand that manufacturing an EV or an IC is similar, except for the propulsion system.
 An ICE requires an assembled block of parts engineered to run on petroleum fuel.
 The primary processes are fuel intake and conversion to gas, compression, combustion, power stroke, and exhaust.